Irwin switches to BSB Honda after NW200 issues

 Irwin also had problems on his Honda Superstock bike.

-"It's the bike I enjoy most and the bike I have a really good feeling with," Irwin said on his BSB machine.
+"It's the bike I enjoy most and the bike I have a really good feeling with," Irwin said of his BSB machine.

 Prior to Covid-19, in which the North West 200 did not run for two years, Irwin was the man to beat on a Superbike around the Triangle Circuit.